emptybraces/Blender-MyBestPieMenuEver/README.md

 - Oneshot changes to Pivot and Transform Orientation.
 - Move 3DCursor on ViewPlane.
 - Quickly switch the UVMap of the active object.
-- Reset all bone transform of selected object.
+- Reset all bone transform of selected object, and simultaneously resets the animation frame.
 - World transform can be copy/paste to selected objects.
 - Viewport camera's current transform can be saved/restored stackability, and animation feature.
 - (If installed) Shortcut to call AutoRigPRO/ExportFBX with selecting objects tied to an armature related to selected object.